Keys to de-stressing mortgage

 3. Take advantage of mortgage protection insurance

-For better protection and cover, think about mortgage protection insurances.
+For better protection and cover, think about mortgage protection insurance.
 Many lenders offer insurance when you take out a home loan that covers the mortgage if you die, become disabled or your employment ends involuntarily.

 4. Fix the interest rate

 5. Don’t add fuel to the fire

 Many often use credit cards to meet mortgage repayments.
-However using debt to service debt is very likely to compound the problem.
+However, using debt to service debt is very likely to compound the problem.

 For more customised advice, set up a “Free Initial Consultation” with our expert advisers.